maiziex/Aquila/Assembly_based_variants_call/README.md

 #### *Final Output
 ##### "Aquila_all_phased_sorted.vcf".
-It includes a set of phased SNPs (FreeBayes VCF format, these SNPs are overlapped with a subset of assembled SNPs), a subset of assembled SNPs (these SNPs are unique from assembly), a set of assembled indels and SVs.
+It includes phased SNPs, indels, SVs, all homozygous variants, and a small set of unphased variants.

 #### Memory/Time Usage
 | Memory | Time for WGS |